 In saltwater aquariums, live rocks are commonly used because they hold a bacteria culture that has already developed.
 All you need is to add such rocks to your tank.
 It is a good idea to add considerably light rocks because they feature more interior gaps to facilitate bacterial growth.

 At times the live rocks may seem slow to trigger the process.
 If this is the case, you can introduce ammonia to start the process and then keep testing the water regularly.

 When the ammonia and nitrite level reaches 0ppm (parts per million), it indicates that the cycle is complete.
 You might want to change about 50% of the water to keep the nitrates low before introducing fish into your tank.

 This was your aim from the word go.
 You can now add a few fish and make your saltwater aquarium complete, but you shouldn’t rush in this process.
 You will need to add a small number in stages; otherwise, you will run the risk of starting the nitrogen cycle afresh.

-The last thing an aquarist would want is making their critters stressed.
+The last thing an aquarist would want is to make their critters stressed.
 Because fish are highly sensitive to environmental changes, take time to acclimate them to your tank’s water conditions.
 This is because there might be a significant pH (and other parameters) difference between the tank water you bought and your new aquarium.

 Typically most people do a temperature acclimation by a simple process.
 Float the bag on your tank’s water surface for 15 minutes so that the bag’s temperature matches that of the tank.
 While the bag float’s cut it open and roll down the top, then add half a cup of the aquarium water in intervals of 5 minutes until it’s full.
 Empty the bag to half-full, but not to the aquarium, and start adding water again until full.